 You can also be proactive about providing things that the insurance adjuster may need.
 Check in and ask them periodically if they have all of the documentation that they need.
 You may be able to speed up the process by providing that documentation midway through the adjustment process rather than having the claim denied (or given an underpayment) and then having to provide the documentation at a later date.

-If you have questions or concerns about your insurance policy coverage, contact our office today at 321-283-5888 for a consultation with one of our homeowners’ insurance attorneys.
+Contact our office today at 321-415-9012 to speak with one of our homeowners’ insurance attorneys if you would like to discuss the particulars of your situation.
 We present the material contained on our website and pages, including this Blog, for general informational purposes only.
 It does not constitute the rendering of legal advice and does not create any attorney-client relationship.
 If you need legal or other professional advice, you should consult with legal counsel about your particular facts and circumstances.
 Contact us to see how we may be able to fight for you!